 If you are a victim of assault or battery, you’re entitled to pursue legal recourse through filing an assault and battery claim or lawsuit against the perpetrator (defendant).
-If the civil or criminal charges brought against the defendant is ruled in your favor, you may be able to receive compensation for physical or psychological damages suffered as a result of the incident.
+You may be able to receive compensation for physical or psychological damages suffered as a result of the incident.

 These legal terms are explained in further detail below, in addition to other information, you may wish to know if you’re planning to pursue legal action for assault or battery.

 Although often considered synonymous, in legal settings “assault” and “battery” are defined separately according to very specific circumstances of threatening behavior, or harmful or offensive contact.

 Assault can refer to any instance in which an individual threatens physical harm and has the ability to carry out such a threat.
 Assault may or may not actually lead to an act of physical violence against a person.